-Treatment with Vectibix should be supervised by a doctor who has experience in the use of anticancer therapy.
-It should only be started after the presence of wild-type KRAS has been confirmed by an experienced laboratory using a validated test method.
+Vectibix can only be obtained with a prescription.
+Treatment with Vectibix should be supervised by a doctor who has experience in the use of cancer therapy.
+It should only be started after the presence of wild-type RAS has been confirmed by an experienced laboratory using a validated test method.

-The recommended dose of Vectibix is 6 mg per kilogram body weight given once every two weeks as an infusion.
-The recommended infusion time is around 60 minutes, but larger doses may need 90 minutes.
+Vectibix is available as a concentrate that is made up into a solution for infusion (drip) into a vein.
+The recommended dose of Vectibix is 6 mg per kilogram body weight given once every two weeks.
+The recommended infusion time is approximately 60 minutes, but larger doses may need 90 minutes.
 The dose may need to be modified if severe skin reactions occur.

 How does Vectibix work?

-The active substance in Vectibix, panitumumab, is a monoclonal antibody.
-A monoclonal antibody is an antibody (a type of protein) that has been designed to recognise and attach to a specific structure (called an antigen) that is found on certain cells in the body.
-Panitumumab has been designed to attach to EGFR, which can be found on the surface of certain cells, including cells in some tumours.
-As a result, these tumour cells can no longer receive the messages transmitted via EGFR that they need for growth, progression and spreading (metastasis).
+The active substance in Vectibix, panitumumab, is a monoclonal antibody, a type of protein that has been designed to attach to and block a target called EGFR on the surface of certain cells, including in some tumours.
+As a result, these tumour cells can no longer receive the messages transmitted via EGFR that they need to grow and spread to other parts of the body.

-Panitumumab does not seem to work in tumour cells that contain mutated KRAS.
-This is because their growth is not controlled by signals transmitted via EGFR and they continue to grow even when the EGFR is blocked.
+Panitumumab does not seem to work against tumour cells that contain mutated (abnormal) RAS genes.
+This is because growth of these types of cells does not depend on EGFR and they can continue to grow uncontrollably even when EGFR is blocked.

-In the second study, patients with wild-type KRAS receiving Vectibix in combination with FOLFOX lived for 10 months without the disease getting worse compared with 8.6 months for patients receiving FOLFOX alone.
+- Patients receiving Vectibix in combination with FOLFOX lived for an average of 10.1 months without the disease getting worse in a study of 1,183 previously untreated patients compared with 7.9 months for those receiving FOLFOX alone.

-In the third study, patients with wild-type KRAS receiving Vectibix in combination with FOLFIRI lived for 14.5 months compared with 12.5 months in patients receiving FOLFIRI alone.
-Patients receiving Vectibix also had a longer period of time without their disease getting worse: 6.7 months versus 4.9 months.
+- Patients given Vectibix in combination with FOLFIRI lived for 16.2 months in a study of 1,186 previously treated patients compared with 13.9 months in patients receiving FOLFIRI alone.
+Patients receiving Vectibix also had a longer period of time without their disease getting worse: 6.4 months versus 4.6 months.

 Vectibix must not be used in patients who have had a severe or life-threatening hypersensitivity (allergic) reaction to panitumumab or any of the other ingredients in the past.
 It must not be used in patients with interstitial pneumonitis or pulmonary fibrosis (lung diseases).
-Vectibix must not be used with oxaliplatin-containing chemotherapy in patients whose tumour has not been confirmed to contain the non-mutated KRAS gene.
+Vectibix must not be used with oxaliplatin-containing chemotherapy in patients whose tumour contains the mutated RAS gene or for whom the RAS status is not known.

 The CHMP concluded that Vectibix’s benefits are greater than its risks and recommended that it be given marketing authorisation.

-What measures are being taken to ensure the safe use of Vectibix?
+What measures are being taken to ensure the safe and effective use of Vectibix?

-The company that markets Vectibix will ensure that all doctors who are expected to prescribe Vectibix are provided with educational material informing them of the importance of carrying out a KRAS test before treatment with Vectibix and only using Vectibix in patients whose tumour is confirmed to contain the wild-type KRAS gene.
+The company that markets Vectibix will ensure that all doctors who are expected to prescribe Vectibix are provided with educational material informing them of the importance of carrying out a RAS test before treatment with Vectibix and only using Vectibix in patients whose tumour is confirmed to contain the wild-type RAS gene.

 Other information about Vectibix

 The European Commission granted a conditional marketing authorisation valid throughout the European Union for Vectibix on 3 December 2007.
-The conditional marketing authorisation has been renewed every year since then.
+This was switched to a full marketing authorisation on 15 January 2015.

 For more information about treatment with Vectibix, read the package leaflet (also part of the EPAR) or contact your doctor or pharmacist.